 D.5.1.
-Assumptions on future management actions & policyholder behavior
+Assumptions on future management actions & policy holder behaviour

-No assumptions about future management actions or about policyholder behavior have been made for the valuation of assets and liabilities, including technical provisions.
+No assumptions about future management actions or about policyholder behaviour have been made for the valuation of assets and liabilities, including technical provisions.

 D.5.2.
 Governance on valuation of assets & liabilities